Magnificent dams, charming towns, mountain biking and scenic hikes. There are so many reasons why you must visit the

 We didn’t see another soul on our bike ride, this only added to the remote feel of our journey.
 MTB Wales offers a range of rides and tours to suit all abilities, even novice bikers.

 If you are feeling adventurous, MTB even offers multi-day journeys across Wales for the more seasoned rider.

 We definitely recommend the Trans Cambrian Way experience if you are looking for an adventure!

 Experience Stargazing in the Elan Valley

-In 2015, the Elan Valley Estate became the first privately owned and publicly accessible park in the world to achieve International Dark Sky Park status.
+The Elan Valley Estate achieved International Dark Sky Park status in 2015 and became the first privately-owned but publicly accessible park in the world to do so.

 If you fancy a late-night gazing at the stars, there are several stargazing sites you can visit including Claerwen car park, Craig Goch, Teifi Pools and Pont Ar Elan.

 If you are a fan of astrophotography, you can photograph the cosmos in a beautiful setting with low light pollution.